-4205 Use of Tobacco, Nicotine Products and Delivery Devices To protect students from exposure to the addictive substance of nicotine and to set a smoking-free example for students, employees, students and all community members have an obligation as role models to refrain from the use of tobacco and tobacco-like products on district property.
-Guidelines to enforce the district's policy for no smoking cigarettes, electronic cigarettes, cigars or any other use of tobacco or tobaccolike products at schools, district buildings, district property and district-owned vehicles.
-Cross reference: Policy 5140 4207 Regulation of Firearms and Dangerous Weapons on School District Property It is a violation of district policy and state law for any person to carry a firearm or dangerous weapon on school district property, district- School or district officials will promptly notify the student's parents/guardians and the appropriate law enforcement agency of known or suspected violations of this
+Use of Tobacco Nicotine Produ and Delivery D exposure to the addictive Guidelines to enforce the district's policy for no smoking cigarettes, electronic cigarettes, cigars or any other use of tobacco or tobacco- like products at schools, district buildings, district property and district-owned vehicles.
+Cross reference: Policy 5140 -- --------------------------- ---

+4207 Regulation of Firearms and Dangerous Weapons on School District Property It is a violation of district policy and state law for any person to carry a firearm or dangerous weapon on school district property, district-provided transportation or areas of other facilities being used exclusively for school district activities unless specifically authorized by state law.
+School or district officials will promptly notify the student's parents/guardians and the appropriate law enforcement agency of known or suspected violations of this policy.
+4310 Contact with School/District Staff Certificated staff working at school sites shall be available to consult with parents, citizens, or students for one- half hour before and after the school day.
+Guidelines for assuring parents have access to their child's classroom for the purpose of observing class procedure, teaching material, and class conduct.
+4312P Complaints to Board Members Concerning Staff The board welcomes constructive feedback about district programs but the board has a legal and ethical responsibility to protect its staff from unwarranted criticism and/or disruption of school programs.
+Process to follow for filing/expressing a complaint regarding a staff member.